cbm256/GT_CSE6040/module_0/notebook_2/part_0/README.md

-This notebook covers pairwise association rule mining
+The exercises in this notebook covers pairwise association rule mining